PsychNeuro/ed1/book/chapter-11.md

 Schizophrenia is typically treated using **antipsychotic** medications, all of which have some effect on *dopamine*, but also other neuromodulators, and help to control the positive symptoms.
 In general the negative symptoms are not well treated by current treatments.
 The essential role of dopamine in schizophrenia has been believed for a long time [@MeltzerStahl76], but more recent data is suggesting that it may play a somewhat different role than previously thought [@McCutcheonAbi-DarghamHowes19], involving the basal ganglia.

 A notable and scientifically important aspect of schizophrenia is its developmental nature: There are a number of indications that schizophrenia is often caused by events that take place early in development, but do not manifest until early adulthood.
-Overall, it is significantly heritable, but genetic analyses have found no strong associations with specific genes, consistent with many other phenotypes such as intelligence, as discussed in Chapter 10.
+It is significantly heritable in general, but genetic analyses have found no strong associations with specific genes, consistent with many other phenotypes such as intelligence, as discussed in Chapter 10.
 In general, it is thought to require the interaction of biological predispositions with significant environmental events, which is true of most disorders, as we discuss below.

 One particularly well-studied etiology of schizophrenia is **maternal immune activation** (MIA), which has been studied in rodent and monkey models, caused by activation of the mother's immune response during specific periods in gestation [@Meyer14; @EstesMcAllister16; @Meyer19].
 Animals with this MIA exposure go on to develop a number of biological and behavioral characteristics of schizophrenia (and autism as well).
 In humans, there are a number of cases where pandemic outbreaks have been associated with significant increases in children who went on to develop mental disorders including schizophrenia and autism.
 For example, the 1964 Rubella virus pandemic resulted in a 20% incidence of schizophrenia for children of affected mothers (compared to less than 1% otherwise).